tactcomplabs/sst-tools/test/cptapi/README.md

 ## Known Restrictions

+1. This is a prototype only and incompatible with the latest sst-core source code.
-1. Sub-components are not yet supported.
+2. Sub-components are not yet supported.